sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_28_ConceptOfDigitalElectronicsVoltageCurrentAndResistor/Quiz01.md

 **Description**

-a) In digital electronics 5 volt is represented as one.

-b) In digital electronics 5 volt is represented as one.

-c) In digital electronics 5 volt is represented as one.

-d) In digital electronics 5 volt is represented as one.
+In digital electronics 5 volt is represented as one.

 ---
 ---